Koenkk/zigbee2mqtt.io/docs/information/exposes.md

 - Generic: types like `numeric` and `binary`
 - Specific: represents a specific capability of a device like a `light` or `switch`.

 Both types will always have a `type` property.
-The generic types (except composite) will always have an `access` property, indicating if the property can be read (`r`), written (`w`) or both (`rw`).
+The generic types (except composite) will always have an `access` property.
 All generic types will always have a `name` property indicating the context.
 All generic types will always have a `property` type indicating where the value is exposed on, usually this is equal to the name but in case when the `endpoint` is defined it is `name_endpoint`.
 The specific and the generic composite type will always have a `features` property, this is an array containing the generic exposes types.
 Optionally both types can have a property `endpoint`, indicating the device exposes this capability on a specific endpoint.

+### Access
+The `access` property is a 3-bit bitmask.
+- Bit 1: The property can be found in the published state of this device.
+- Bit 2: The property can be set with a `/set` command
+- Bit 3: The property can be retrieved with a `/get` command (when this bit is true, bit 1 will also be true)

+Examples:
+- A Xiaomi WSDCGQ01LM climate sensor exposes a numeric temperature sensor.
+Since the device is sleeping most of the time it cannot be retrieved with a `/get` command.
+Access will be `1` (binary: `0b001`).
+- A Philips 7146060PH Hue Go light exposes brightness.
+This can be `/get`, `/set` and is also in the published state.
+Access will be `7` (binary: `0b111`)
+- A Philips 7146060PH Hue Go light exposes effect (e.g. to trigger a flashing effect).
+This can only be `/set`.
+Access will be `2` (binary: `0b010`)
+- A Xiaomi ZNCZ02LM power plug exposes a numeric power sensor.
+This can be `/get` and is published in the state.
+Access will be `5` (binary: `0b101`)

 ## Generic